15° Laboratory™

 Description

-• The 15º Laboratory performs research on visual cognition in biology, visual approaches to learning biology, and the graphic represention of biological knowledge.
+The 15º Laboratory performs research on visual cognition in biology, visual approaches to learning biology, and the graphic represention of biological knowledge.

 • We think these paintings represent the visual inverse of humans' plant blindness (a current cause celebre of the Laboratory).

-• Note that the name "Giverny" is, in our minds, not only emblematic of the latent connection between art and science, but also of visual capture, visual explanation, and visual exemplification of botanical views of the world.
+• Note that the name "Giverny" is, in our minds, not only emblematic of the latent connection between art and science, but also of visual capture, visual explanation, and visual exemplification of captivating botanical views of the world.

-The Giverny Award Criteria:
+The Giverny Award Criteria

 2. The book must be a children's science picture book written in the English language and published within five years of the award date.
+These books typically have ~ 32 pages and serve children between ages 4-8.

 4. The book's artwork, illustrations, photographs, or graphics must work in harmony with the text to tell an important story well.
-The text must have a story with a plot and characters.

 Recognition